Iraqi Jews in Israel: Emergence of Political Zionism

-By the end of the 19th century, political Zionism entered the consciousness of the Jews of Iraq and Zionist activity began.
+By the end of the 19th century, political Zionism entered the consciousness of the Jews of Iraq, leading to the emergence of Zionist activities in Iraq.
 In 1914, the first Zionist organisation was founded by Menashe Hakim, Maurice Fattal and Raphael Horesh under the name "Zionist Association of Baghdad", to promote the Zionist cause in Mesopotamia.
 The short-lived organisation collapsed in November of that year when the Ottoman Empire declared war on Britain.